Bangladesh Army: Coups, uprisings and assassinations

-On 15 August 1975 a few sacked army officers, disgruntled junior officers and NCOs secretly planned and assassinated President Sheikh Mujibur Rahman and his entire family at his personal residence in Dhanmondi, Dhaka, except for his two daughters (Sheikh Hasina and Sheikh Rehana) who were abroad.
+On 15 August 1975, a few sacked army officers, disgruntled junior officers and NCOs secretly planned and assassinated President Sheikh Mujibur Rahman and his entire family at his personal residence in Dhanmondi, Dhaka, except for his two daughters (Sheikh Hasina and Sheikh Rehana) who were abroad studying in West Germany.
 Five of those responsible officers were executed in January 2010 while others are still absconding and are outside Bangladesh.
-After the assassination of Sheikh Mujibur Rahman a new government, led by Khandkar Mushtaq Ahmed and supported by the coup plotters, was set in place.
-Khandakar Mushtaq passed the Indemnity ordinance which provided immunity to the assassins of Sheikh Muibur Rahman.
+After the assassination of Sheikh Mujibur Rahman, a new government, led by Khandkar Mushtaq Ahmed and supported by the coup plotters, was set in place.
+Khandakar Mushtaq passed the Indemnity Ordinance which provided immunity to the assassins of Sheikh Mujibur Rahman.

-Three months later on 3 November 1975, several senior officers and NCO's led by Maj.
+Three months later on 3 November 1975, several senior officers and NCOs led by Maj.
 Gen. Khaled Mosharraf and Colonel Shafaat Jamil led their own forces to remove Khandakar Mushtaq's government from power who they believed was an unlawful government in the first place.
 That same day the same group of disgruntled army personnel who assassinated Sheikh Mujib and had jailed politicians involved with the Bangladesh Liberation war, assassinated Syed Nazrul Islam, Tajuddin Ahmed, Muhammad Mansur Ali and AHM Qamaruzzaman in Dhaka Central Jail.
 Chief of Army Staff, Major General Ziaur Rahman was placed under house arrest.

 On 7 November 1975, a short but highly organised uprising concentrated only in Dhaka, formed by members of the Jatiyo Samajtantrik Dal (National Socialist Party) and members of enlisted personnel led by Lt.
 Col. (Retd.)
-Abu Taher also resulted in the killing of several army and air force officers and soldiers including Major General Khaled Mosharraf, Major ATM Haider.
+Abu Taher also resulted in the killing of Several Army and Air Force Officers and soldiers including Major General Khaled Mosharraf, and Major ATM Haider.
 Colonel Shafaat Jamil was arrested and forcibly retired.
 Colonel Abu Taher released Major General Ziaur Rahman who was imprisoned by Khaled Mosharraf.
 Ziaur Rahman took promotion to Lieutenant General and appointed himself as the Chief of Army Staff and Deputy Chief Martial Law Administrator.
 He then executed Lt.
-Col. Taher for his role in the coup on 7 November.
+Col. Abu Taher for his role in the coup on 7 November.
 Later, in 1977 under a public referendum of a yes no vote he took the helm as president.
-On 30 May 1981 President Ziaur Rahman was assassinated in the Chattogram Circuit House in a military coup.
+On 30 May 1981, President Ziaur Rahman was assassinated in the Chattogram Circuit House in a military coup.

 Less than a year later, the then Chief of Army Staff Lt.
-Gen. Hussein Muhammad Ershad on 24 March 1982 took power in a silent coup at dawn, suspended the constitution and imposed martial law and remained in power through farce elections and corruption.
+Gen. Hussain Muhammad Ershad on 24 March 1982 took power in a silent coup at dawn, suspended the constitution and imposed Martial law and remained in power through farce elections and corruption.
 He remained in power until 6 December 1990.